fex01/ansible-gitserver/roles/set-connection-parameters/README.md

 set-connection-parameters
 =========

-This role this role will set the correct SSH port and username (default vs. custom).
+This role will set the correct SSH port and username (default vs. custom).
-This might be necessary to rerun a playbook that changed either of these.
+This might be necassary to rerun a playbook that changed either of these.
 *HINT*: In that case you should run *gather_facts* after this role or not at all to avoid a failed play.

 ### It will: